The Bankrate promise

 If you have bad credit, it may be tougher for you to get a car loan.
 You may face less favorable terms or even predatory lending practices.

-The good news is that conducting research, saving up for a down payment and getting preapproved help you prepare to get the best deal on an auto loan.
+The good news is that research, saving up for a down payment and getting preapproved will help you get the best deal on an auto loan.